apache/openwhisk-runtime-go/README.md

 Note the `actionloop` image will accept any source and will try to run it (if it is possible), while the `actionloop-golang` and `actionloop-swift` images will try to compile the sources instead.

-Force a build...
-Force another build...
-And another one